Here is my analysis of the Great Britain & Ireland (GB&I) men’s amateur golf rankings as at 1st July 2018 (Quarter 2 –

-To view the two main Amateur Rankings referred to above click these two links: –
+To view the two main Amateur Rankings referred to above please click the links below: –

 Scratch Players World Amateur Ranking (SPWAR) – apply GB&I filter in the top right hand corner

 World Amateur Golf Ranking (WAGR) – GB&I filter already applied

 There is no question in my mind that the SPWAR is the most accurate amateur golf ranking.
 I discussed the reasons for this in an article I wrote in February 2016 (and have subsequently updated a few times since) – ‘Why The SPWAR Is Better Than The WAGR’.

 However, the WAGR is undoubtedly the most important ranking because of the credibility given to it by both The R&A and the USGA and because it is used by many events, particularly outside of the USA, to assist with entry eligibility.

 As I am not a player and am not running a tournament, but am solely interested in assessing who are GB&I’s best amateur golfers, my personal preference is for the SPWAR.

-The GBCAR provides an interesting aggregation of the two leading amateur rankings and gives me something to do at each quarter end.
+The GBCAR provides an interesting aggregation of the two leading amateur rankings and of course gives me something to do at each quarter end.